subhojitdas859/Music_Trends_Analysis/README.md

 ## Skills applied
 *Python libraries, Exploratory Data analysis, Data cleaning, Data visualization, Documentation*
 ## Project Overview
 - Understanding the distribution of musical attributes: EDA can help to understand the distribution of various musical attributes such as tempo, loudness, and energy in the dataset.
-By visualizing these distributions, we can gain insights into the characteristics of the music in the dataset and identify any outliers or anomalies.
 - Identifying patterns and relationships between attributes.
 - Evaluating the quality of the data.
 - The libraries used were **pandas, numpy, matplotlib and seaborn**.
 - You can access the Jupiter Notebook at this [LINK](https://github.com/subhojitdas859/Music_Trends_Analysis/tree/main/files)
-### Questions that drive my Analysis:
+## Questions that drive my Analysis:
 - What people are listening to on Spotify?
 - What kind of music genres are popular?
 - Which genre has more tracks than others?
 - How long are most tracks?
-### Preparation and Cleaning:
+## Preparation and Cleaning:
 - After importing the libraries we prepared the data for analysis.
 - Elimination of negative values and useless columns.
 - Exploration of the correlation of data.